SvenWesterlaken/strapi-plugin-instagram-images/README.md

 - Uses Strapi draft and publish system to provide a way to temporarily hide images
 - Refetches images when the URL expires
 - Save permalinks to posts in the database
+- Allows videos to be downloaded as well in order to obtain a thumbnail

 ## Installation